-However, a more documented story started on August 15, 1954 with a man named Ramón “Monchito” Marrero, a professional bartender who worked at the Caribe Hilton’s Beachcomber Bar in San Juan, Puerto Rico.
-The Caribe Hilton was the most famous luxury hotels of the day in San Juan and the Hollywood scene would frequent there.
-Therefore, management encouraged Don Monchito to create a signature drink for this special clientele.
+However, a more documented story started on August 15, 1954, with a man named Ramón “Monchito” Marrero, a professional bartender who worked at the Caribe Hilton’s Beachcomber Bar in San Juan, Puerto Rico.
+The Caribe Hilton was the most famous luxury hotel of the day in San Juan, and the Hollywood scene would frequent there.
+Therefore, management encouraged Don Monchito to create a signature drink for this exclusive clientele.

 Here you will find the Original Piña Colada recipe to kick-start your tropical vibes parties.

 - 3 oz of Puerto Rican Gold Rum

 - In a blender, add the coconut cream and pineapple juice.
 Mix well.